E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Methods

-In our experiments, we used simple logistic regression for the classifier at each step, $\hat{f}_t$, and found that estimated density ratios learned from a few hundred calibration points empirically achieved both false alarm rate control and superior power than alternative methods (see Appendix \ref{sec:cal_size} for details).
+We then select the threshold $c_\alpha$ using the procedure in Proposition \ref{prop:pac}, which applies to \textit{any} scoring process with i.i.d. trajectories from the null available in the calibration set.
+In our experiments, we used simple logistic regression for the classifier at each step, $\hat{g}_t$, and found that estimated density ratios learned from a few hundred calibration points empirically achieved both false alarm rate control and superior power to alternative methods (see Appendix \ref{sec:cal_size}).